 I thought I had found it.
+The perfect mineral sunscreen.

 After years of slathering on thick formulas that felt greasy on my skin and turned me into the female version of Caspar The Ghost, I was finally holding in my hand the superhero that put them all to shame.